CSC1992/Time-Series-Forecasting/README.md

 3- FTE's work units

-This measure returns the total number of work units available from full-time employees (FTEs) over a given period, such as a month.
-It also excludes non-working days, like weekends.
+This measure calculates the total number of work units provided by full-time employees (FTEs) over a specified period, such as a month.
+It excludes non-working days, such as weekends.

-In the FTE Monthly Planner you can find two field parameter that let manipulate the number of FTE and the Man_time ( the rest between treatment in minutes) this give the freedom to explore how this variable affect the remaining capacity.
+In the FTE Monthly Planner, you can find two field parameters that allow you to adjust the number of FTEs and the man-time (the time between treatments in minutes).
+These parameters provide the flexibility to explore how variations in these variables affect the remaining capacity.

  ```DAX
 FTE's work units =